Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 1. `batch`: Migrates all specified source databases and tables between `start_time` and `end_time`

 2. `live_replication`: Runs the migration as a continuous process (or optionally until specified `cutoff_time`).
 The first batch migrates all source data from `backfill_start_time` to time of execution, and sleeps for `batch_sleep_min` minutes before submitting the next batch.
-    - `batch_sleep_min`: Number of minutes to sleep between migrations.
+    - `batch_sleep_min`: Number of minutes to sleep between batches.
     - `backfill_start_time`: The start datetime of the first batch.
     - `backfill_min_overlap`: The number of minutes to subtract from a given batch's start time to ensure late-arriving data can be captured if expected.

-- Live data synchronization every ~30 minutes with 1 minute backfill overlap
+- Live replication every ~30 minutes with 1 minute backfill overlap
     ```
     mode: live_replication
     live_replication: